aswathgo/VeriSync_Coding_Assessment_Aswath_Govindarajan_SASTRA/Assessment_Question_1.md

 ### Section 1: Core Concepts

-#### Part (a) - Clearly explain the core concepts of Polygon Miden, including its architecture, consensus mechanism, and key features.
+#### Question (a) - Clearly explain the core concepts of Polygon Miden, including its architecture, consensus mechanism, and key features.

 Ans) Let me
 start by giving an introduction to Polygon, before proceeding with a detailed explanation of Polygon Miden